 A step towards the rethinking and reviving of the project

-14. Creating an .ADM file and writing an accompanying help document for it
+12. Creating an .ADMX file and an accompanying help document for it

 To enable domain administrators to manage the program using domain policies